edosedgar/eurobot2019/README.md

 Setup enviroment section
 ========================

-In order to use this repository, the user shall to install the following resources and utilities.
+In order to use this repository, the user shall install the following resources and utilities.

 ## Install toolchain prerequisities